Scholarships & Financial Aid

 Graduate and professional students seeking the Federal Direct Graduate PLUS (Grad PLUS) Loan may obtain information from the Aggie One Stop Federal Direct Graduate PLUS Loans website.
 This program also requires the FAFSA to be on file with Scholarships & Financial Aid.

 Short-term loans are available to assist students who experience temporary financial difficulties with educationally-related expenses.
 Funding for this program is provided by The Association of Former Students, the Class of 1926, and other University resources.
 This program is not intended to provide long-term assistance or to replace other assistance available through Scholarships & Financial Aid.
-Students must be degree-seeking and enrolled at least half-time in order to be eligible for short-term loans.
+Students must be degree-seeking and enrolled at least half-time to be eligible for short-term loans.

 The Emergency Tuition and Required Fees loan program is available to help students pay their Texas A&M University tuition and required fees.
 The loan is applied directly to the student’s tuition and fee account.